Mitsubishi Galant: Second generation (A112, A114, A115; 1973)

-In New Zealand the hardtop, now with an 1855 cc engine was again assembled by Todd Motors at Porirua.
-The sedan was not offered as Todd was planning to assemble the larger Galant Sigma sedan and wagon range from late 1977 and they were still importing the British Avenger and Hunter models.
+In New Zealand the hardtop, now with an 1855 cc engine producing 85 kW at 6,000 rpm, was again assembled by Todd Motors at Porirua.
+The sedan was not offered as Todd was planning to assemble the larger Galant Sigma sedan and wagon range from late 1977 and they were also still importing the British Avenger and Hunter models, close in size and market to the Galant saloon.

 In South Africa, the Dodge Colt 1600 GS arrived in late 1975 (YB series) to replace the earlier AY.
 Aside from the new body, with wider wheels and improved handling, it also benefitted from a new five-speed gearbox.
 In August 1976, the name was changed to Chrysler Colt, and the new GS II received a 2.0-liter engine with 85 kW.
 The 1600 also became available in less sporty GL trim, and a set of four-door models complemented the earlier hardtop.
 This new range signalled a move away from British and Australian sourced Chrysler products, with the four-door replacing the locally built Chrysler Vogue.
 Only three months later, Chrysler South Africa ceased operations.
 Mitsubishi production was continued by the new Sigma Motor Corporation.

 Third generation (A120/A130; 1976)

 The third generation of the car was introduced in 1976, and was known as Galant Σ (Sigma).
 In many export markets the car was simply known as the Galant.
 At that time, the Dodge Colt in America was actually a Mitsubishi Lancer, not the Galant anymore, but nonetheless the Galant Wagon variant was sold with the Dodge Colt label in the US and Canada.
 In Australia, where the car was made locally at Chrysler's Clovelly Park plant, it was marketed as the Chrysler Sigma and, after the 1980 buyout of Chrysler Australia by Mitsubishi, as the Mitsubishi Sigma.
-Australian content was quite high and included a locally-made 2.6-litre 'Astron' four (introduced 1980) which, in December 1985, replaced the 1.6, 1.85 and two-litre engines used in other export markets.
+Australian content was quite high and included a locally made 2.6-litre 'Astron' four (introduced 1980) which, in December 1985, replaced the 1.6, 1.85 and two-litre engines used in other export markets.

 The wagon version was introduced in 1977, a little while after the sedans.
 A new two-door coupé was introduced in 1976 to replace the Galant GTO.
 It was known in Japan as the Galant Λ (Lambda).
 The coupé was sold in the United States between 1978 and 1980 as the Dodge Challenger and Plymouth Sapporo.
 In Australia the Lambda was marketed initially as the Chrysler Sigma Scorpion and latter as the Mitsubishi Scorpion.

 Mitsubishi introduced the MCA-Jet engine for Japan and other emissions-controlled markets with its latest Galant.
 This incorporated the "Jet Valve", a secondary intake valve which improved emissions without necessitating the need for a completely redesigned cylinder head.
 In 1978, Mitsubishi in Japan established a dedicated dealership sales channel called (Galant Restaurant) to sell the Galant and other selected vehicles.
 After late 1977 the 1850 variant was discontinued, as Mitsubishi focussed their efforts on making the 1600 and the 2000 engines pass the new, stricter emissions standards.